mshniyaz/nucleo-f746zg-flashmem/README.md

 2. **Master Out Slave In (MOSI)**: Connected to PA7, set to `SPI1_MOSI`.
 3. **Master In Slave Out (MISO)**: Connected to PA6, set to `SPI1_MISO`.
 4. **Clock (CLK)**: Connected to PA5, set to `SPI1_SCK`.
-5. **Power (VCC)**: Connected to `3V3`.
+5. **Power (VCC)**: Connected to `3V3` (Minimum currents of 25mA active, 10μA standby, 1μA DPD).
 6. **Ground (GND)**: Connected to `GND`.

 ## Accessing the CLI for the Flash

 After configuring the `.ioc` file, save it to update the generated code in the `main.c` file.

-To access the CLI provided, use a serial communication program like Minicom or Picocom (for Linux) or PuTTY and Tera Term (for Windows).
+To access the Command Line Interface (CLI) provided, use a serial communication program like Minicom or Picocom (for Linux) or PuTTY and Tera Term (for Windows).
 The CLI has been tested with Minicom on Ubuntu 22.04.5 LTS.

 ### Using Minicom

 1. Connect the MCU to the computer via USB.
 2. A new directory of the format `/dev/tty*` will appear (e.g., `/dev/ttyACM0`).
-3. If you do not have minicom, install it with `sudo apt-get install minicom`
+3. If you do not have minicom, install it with `sudo apt-get install minicom`.
 4. Run `sudo minicom -s`.
 5. Select **Serial Port Setup** > Change **Option A** to the correct device path > Save as default > Exit minicom.
 6. Run `minicom` to access the CLI.